AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/installation-and-upgrade/revised-patches-for-google-maps-access-loss-on-all-adobe-commerce-versions.md

 ## Solution

-* All the users on any 2.4.4, 2.4.5, 2.4.6 or 2.2.7 patch version should apply these corresponding patches to their version.
+* All the merchants on any 2.4.4, 2.4.5, 2.4.6 or 2.2.7 patch version should apply these corresponding patches to their version.

 ## Patch